-Self-Reflection: Video File 1 (due Week 9): Record a 2-4 minute self-critique of your presentations so far in the class where you tell me:
+Self-Reflection: Video File 1 (due Week 9): Record a 2-4-minute self-critique of your presentations so far in the class where you tell me:

 - 1. What you did well in some or all of your presentations to date? - 2.
 What you have learned about yourself and your presentation skills? - 3.
 What you would still like to improve? - 4.
-How you intend to work on improving your presentations in the future?
+How you intend to work on improving your presentations in the future? - 5.
+Anything else you think Dr. Gorelick should be aware of that would allow her to better help you.

-Course Reflection: Video File 2 (due Week 14): Record a 2-4 minute reflection of the course.
+Course Reflection: Video File 2 (due Week 14): Record a 2-4-minute reflection of your work in the course.
 Some questions to answer:

 - 1. What worked well for you in the course? - 2.
 Which assignments did you like? - 3.
 Which assignments can be improved?
 How can they be improved? - 4.
 How was the pacing of the course? - 5.
 How do you think this course will impact your future? - 6.
-Anything else you think Dr. Livingstone should be aware of to improve the experience in future courses.
+Anything else you think Dr. Gorelick should be aware of to improve the experience in future courses.